DarbazAli/computer-science/README.md

-# Computer Science with Python
+# Computer Science with Python - an interdisciplinary approach